keenlabs/KeenClient-Python/README.md

 #### Saved queries

-You can manage your saved queries from the Keen Python client.
+You can manage your saved queries from the Keen Python client, here's an example:

 ```python
     # Create a saved query
     saved_query_attributes = {
     "refresh_rate": 0,
     "query": {